-Evelyne Hubscher is Associate Professor at the Department of Public Policy.
-She holds a PhD in Political Science from the European University Institute (EUI) in Florence and a Lic Phil from the University of Zurich.
+Evelyne Hübscher is Professor at the Department of Public Policy.
+She holds a PhD in Political Science from the European University Institute (EUI) in Florence and a Lic.
+Phil. from the University of Zurich.
 Before joining CEU in 2010 she was a pre-doc at the Institute for Advanced Studies (IHS) in Vienna.
-In 2021/2022 she was a Jean Monnet Fellow at the Robert Schuman Centre (European University Institute, Florence).
+During the academic year of 2021/2022 she was a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies (European University Institute, Florence).

-Her work has appeared in the British Journal of Political Science, the European Journal of Political Research, Socio-Economic Review, the Journal of Public Policy, and the Journal of Legislative Studies, among others.
+Her work has appeared in Comparative Political Studies (forthcoming), the British Journal of Political Science, the European Journal of Political Research, Socio-Economic Review, the Journal of Public Policy, and the Journal of Legislative Studies, among others.
 Her book on `The Clientelistic Turn in Welfare State Policy-Making' (2018) has been published with the ECPR Press.